penryoa/Website/README.md

 # Personal Website

 This is an ongoing project that was started at the beginning of June 2020, so it is always improving!
 The site can be accessed by [thecalmplexcoder.com](http://www.thecalmplexcoder.com).

 ## Next Goals

 - Blog page
 - Contact page
+- Check out HTML5Up; show JMB Netlify